The Hammock Plot: Where Categorical and Numerical Data Relax Together: Examples

 \subsection{Parallel univariate plots}

-A hammock plot shows an alternating sequence of univariate plots (univariate bars on the axes and bivariate plots (connecting bars between two neighboring axes).
+A hammock plot shows an alternating sequence of univariate plots (univariate bars on the axes and bivariate plots (connectors between two neighboring axes).
 If we omit the bivariate plots, parallel univariate plots emerge as an edge case.
 In Stata, we simply specify \texttt{space(1)}.
 Figure~\ref{f:tourdefrance_paruni} shows an example for the 2020 Tour de France data.
-Without the connecting bars we are able to display more variables.
+Without the connectors we are able to display more variables.
 We see that the winner, Pogacar, was not always in the winning group, but except for stage 16 he was never far behind.

+The parallel univariate plots are connected with one another through highlighting.
+The plot was constructed with the following command: